 In August 2008, CDR Buchar returned to the fleet as a department head with the Red Rippers of VFA-11.
 During his department head tour, he served as Maintenance Officer, Operations Officer, Quality Assurance Officer and Assistant Operations Officer.
 After completing workups, he deployed in January 2011 onboard USS ENTERPRISE (CVN 65).

 Following his department head tour, CDR Buchar reported to the Defense Intelligence Agency, Washington D.C. in April 2011.
 While assigned to Defense Intelligence Agency he served as a TITAN Operations Officer and as a Defense Collection Strategist.

-CDR Burgess has accumulated more than 3,300 hours amoung the F-14, F-15, F-16, and FA-18.
-His personal decorations include the Meritorious Service Medal, Strike/Flight Air Medal, Navy Commendation Medal, and numerous unit, campaign, and service awards.
+CDR Buchar has accumulated more than 2200 hours in various aircraft.
+His personal decorations include the Defense Meritorious Service Medal, Strike/Flight Air Medal, Navy Commendation Medal, the Navy Achievement Medal and numerous unit, campaign and service awards.